Scottish Pastorals

 Scottish Pastorals (1801), containing five poems and two songs, was the first book published by James Hogg.

 Background

 In 1800, most likely August or September, by his own account, Hogg had time on his hands during a trip to Edinburgh to sell sheep.
 Aware of his poetic gift—though only one poem of his had so far appeared in print, in The Scots Magazine for 1794—he found a printer's shop next to the market, wrote out 'a poem or two' from memory, and had them printed as a 62-page booklet.
-This may be a true recollection, though Hogg had showed a manuscript of the collection to friends before it was published.
+This may be a true recollection, though Hogg had shown a manuscript of the collection to friends before it was published.